firebase/flutterfire/docs/testing/testing.md

 Note: despite the name, these libraries are Fakes, not Mocks.

-When initializing your app, instead of passing the actual instance of a Firebase library (eg `FirebaseFirestore.instance` if using Firestore), you pass an instance of a fake (eg `FakeFirebaseFirestore()`).
+When initializing your app, instead of passing the actual instance of a Firebase library (e.g. `FirebaseFirestore.instance` if using Firestore), you pass an instance of a fake (e.g. `FakeFirebaseFirestore()`).
 Then the rest of your application will run as if it were talking to Firebase.

 ### Testing a Firestore app